Latin American art: Surrealism

-Contemporary Art
+Contemporary art

 Since roughly the 1970s, artists from all parts of Latin America have made important contributions to international contemporary art, from conceptual sculptors like Doris Salcedo (from Colombia) and Daniel Lind-Ramos (from Puerto Rico), to painters like Myrna Báez (from Puerto Rico), to artists working in media like photography, such as Vik Muniz (from Brazil).

+In Mexico, printmaking has served as a medium for political expression and social movements since the early 20th century.
+Following the 2006 uprising in Oaxaca, politically engaged collectives including ASARO, Colectivo Subterráneos, and Lapiztola formed to address contemporary issues through relief printmaking and public muralism.

 Styles and trends

 Figuration

 European classical art styles have made a long-lasting impression on the art of Latin America.
 Into the twentieth century, many Latin American artists continued to be schooled in the traditional 19th-century style, resulting in a continued emphasis on figurative work.
 Due to the far reach of figuration, the work often spans upon a number of different styles such as Realism, Pop art, Expressionism, and Surrealism, only naming a few.
 While these artists confront issues that range from the personal to the political, many have a shared interest in indigenous issues and the heritage of European cultural imperialism.

 One movement devoted to figuration was Otra Figuración (Other Figuration), an Argentine artist group and commune formed in 1961 and disbanded in 1966.
 Members Rómulo Macció, Ernesto Deira, Jorge de la Vega, and Luis Felipe Noé lived together and shared a studio in Buenos Aires.
 Artists of Otra Figuración worked in an expressionistic abstract figurative style featuring vivid colors and collage.
 Although Otra Figuración were contemporaries of Nueva Presencia, there was no direct contact between the two groups.
 People who are sometimes associated with the group are Raquel Forner, Antonio Berni, Alberto Heredia, and Antonio Seguí.